heyphilllie/theTechBookRepo/README.md

 Books in each category are cataloged by categroy, title, author, edition, and year of publication.
 If applicable, sub-categories are added to main category.

     - Titel
+    - Tweet-Like Description (in max.
+280 char)
-    - Author
+    - Author / Authors
-    - Edition
-    - Year
+    - Year (and possibly Editon)
     - Link to amazon.com
+    - Why it is recommended

 For easy purchasing a link to amazon.com *(for the time being only the US version)* is added.